PRODI3GY/100_DAYS_OF_CODE-C-/DAY-6/README.md

              - The arguments that someone provides should be the same as the number of parameters specified.
              - It is not a must for a function to have parameters, it can just contain code to be executed and when the function is called it will not be must for one to give it arguments.
              - One can also specify the type of value that is to be returned after a function does it's job.
+             - Variables declared in a function only exists in that function and cannot be used anywhere else outside that function.
              - There is two parts when creating a function, there is the declaration and definition.
 When declaring the function you write the name of the function, the parameters and the return type the function should return.
              - When defining the function you write the code that is to be executed when someone summons the function.
-             - It is recommended that one should separate the declaration and definition for code optimization but one can still be able to declare and define a function in the same place.
+             - It is recommended that one should separate the declaration and definition for code optimization but one can still be able to declare and define a function in the same place

 2. ARRAYS    - Arrays are data structures that are used to store multiple values, basically an array is a variable capable of storing multiple values instead of one value like a variable.
              - A data structure is a way of organizing and storing data in a computer so it can be accessed and manipulated efficiently.